EN-IH-WDPT-JUN21/Ben_The_Warrior-DataLayer-homework-3/README.md

 in the Main menu (point 1) or Help menu (point 2),

-* where OBJECT PLURAL is “Leads”, “Opportunities”, “Accounts” or “Contacts”
+* where OBJECT PLURAL is “Leads”, “Opportunities”, “Accounts”, “Contacts” or "SalesRep"

 (for example type “show Leads”).